aces/Loris/README.Mac.md

 #LORIS Mac Install Guide
+### Mac is no longer supported as of 15.10.

 This is a guide on how to get a LORIS instance Running on your Mac computer.
 It is designed for installation in a sandbox environment.
-It has been partially tested for Mac OS X 10.9 and 10.10.
+It has been partially tested for Mac OS X 10.9 and 10.10 for 15.04.
+For best results, we recommend installing LORIS on Ubuntu or CentOS.

 # 1. System Requirements